We work very closely with the Policing teams to prevent anti-social behaviour. There are beat teams to cover every area in the district.

 Horbling, Billingborough, Rippingale, Kirkby Underwood, Morton, Bourne, Dyke, Twenty.

-The neighbourhood policing team for Stamford cover the whole of the town.
+The neighbourhood policing team for Stamford covers the whole of the town.

 Swayfield, Castle Bytham, Little Bytham, Witham on the Hill, Thurlby, Manthorpe, Carlby, Greatford, Baston, Langtoft, West Deeping, Uffington, Tallington.